turbot/tailpipe-docs/docs/query/index.md

 Tailpipe allows you to [run a query in batch mode](query/batch-query) and write the results to standard output (stdout).
 This is useful if you wish to redirect the output to a file, pipe to another command, or export data for use in other tools.

-To run a query from the command line, specify the query as an argument to tailpipe query:
+To run a query from the command line, specify the query as an argument to `tailpipe query`:
 ```bash
 tailpipe query "select count(*) from aws_cloudtrail_log"
 ```